 - 5 cups cooked and shredded chicken (about 4 large breasts)

 - 1/4 cup cornmeal, mixed with a splash of chicken broth

 - 6 oz Chobani Fat Free Greek Yogurt

 - 1 tablespoon hot sauce (I use Cholula), to taste

 - freshly ground black pepper, to taste

 - Crumbled Queso Fresco (or additional Monterey Jack)

 - Sliced Avocado

-When ready to serve, stir in the monterey jack cheese and greek yogurt.
+- When ready to serve, stir in the monterey jack cheese, greek yogurt and hot sauce.
 Stir until heated and cheese is melted.
 Taste soup and add some black pepper or adjust additional seasonings as needed.